Welcome to Class 3!

 Click on the book cover and see how many quiz questions there are.
 Read the book and click on the bug icons to open the quiz questions.
 Your child does not need to finish all quiz questions in one sitting.
 They can come back to a book later.
 However, the book is not marked as read until all questions are answered.
 Bug Club books are an additional reading resource for your child.

-Seesaw is an interactive learning journal where your child will be able to share their work.
+As you all know, Seesaw is an interactive learning journal where your child will be able to share their work.
 It will be used in all subjects from problem solving in Maths to Dance in PE.
-We invite you to set up your very own parents' account where you can receive notifications when your child or Miss Higham has uploaded or marked a piece of work.
-Spellings list will additionally be added to Seesaw every Monday.
+Homework and spelling lists will additionally be added to Seesaw every Monday.
 You will be able to like and comment on your child's work, which will add to the great sense of achievement that the children feel when using the app.
-Any questions about Seesaw and how it works please feel free to ask Miss Higham.
+Any questions about Seesaw and how it works please feel free to ask Mrs Baldock.
 This is the best way to communicate with school staff.
 You can send a private message via the inbox.
 Staff will reply to these messages but be aware that they may not be seen during the school day whilst staff are teaching.
 Please ring the school if you have an urgent message.

 Times table challenge